ancwrd1/snx-rs/README.md

 * IPSec support (faster tunnel)
 * Better privacy for DNS requests: only requests for VPN-specific suffixes are routed through the tunnel
 * Better integration with NetworkManager and systemd-resolved
-* Optional integration with Gnome Keyring or KDE KWallet via libsecret
+* Optional integration with Gnome Keyring or KDE KWallet

 ## Implemented features

 * SAML SSO authentication (only with IPSec tunnel)
-* GTK frontend with tray icon and webkit webview for SAML authentication
 * Username/password authentication with MFA support
 * Certificate authentication via the provided client certificate (PFX, PEM or HW token)
+* GTK frontend with tray icon and webkit webview for SAML authentication
 * SSL tunnel via Linux TUN device
 * IPSec tunnel via Linux native kernel XFRM interface Supported hash and encryption algorithms: SHA1, SHA256, AES-CBC.
 Unsupported algorithms: MD5, 3DES.
-* Store password in the keychain using libsecret
+* Store password in the keychain using Secret Service API
 * HW token authentication support via PKCS11 (only with IPSec tunnel)

 ## System requirements

 * Recent Linux distribution with kernel version 4.19 or higher
-* systemd-resolved configured as a global DNS resolver
+* systemd-resolved [configured](https://wiki.archlinux.org/title/Systemd-resolved) as a global DNS resolver
-* iproute2
-* DBus
+* iproute2 (this is the `ip` utility which should be standard for all distros)
-* libsecret
+* D-Bus
-* gtk 3 and webkit2gtk for the GUI frontend
+* webkit2gtk for the GUI frontend

 ## GUI usage